Aaraviitkgp/aarav-maheshwari/README.md

 A modern, interactive portfolio website showcasing my work as a Blockchain Developer, Full Stack Engineer, and Mobile Developer from IIT Kharagpur.

-## 🚀 Features

-- **Full-page Scroll Navigation** - Smooth scrolling between sections with mouse wheel or keyboard
-- **Responsive Design** - Optimized for all devices and screen sizes
-- **Modern UI/UX** - Built with shadcn-ui components and Tailwind CSS
-- **Interactive Animations** - Smooth transitions powered by Framer Motion
-- **Performance Optimized** - Fast loading with Vite and React

 ## 🛠️ Technologies Used

 - **Frontend Framework**: React 18 with TypeScript